| name | functional |

 Why Immutability Matters

-Immutable data is the foundation of functional programming.
-It makes code predictable (same input → same output, no hidden state changes), debuggable (state never changes underneath you), testable (no hidden mutable state), React-friendly (reconciliation and memoization work correctly), and concurrency-safe (no race conditions).
+Immutable data is a foundation of functional programming.
+It makes code predictable (same input → same output, no hidden state changes), debuggable (state does not change underneath a reader), testable (less hidden mutable state), and React-friendly (reconciliation and memoization can rely on reference changes).
+It also reduces shared-state concurrency hazards, but does not by itself prevent races in I/O or coordination.

 const user = { name: 'Alice', permissions: ['read'] };